 W. G. Blakely House*: The original adobe house built in 1887, by Judge William G. Blakely is still in use.
 Kingman’s Superior Court Judge Elmer lived here for many years.
 It is currently privately owned and not open to the public.
 You’ll find it at 5th and Spring Streets.

 Bonelli House*: The Bonelli House was built in 1915.
 It was the second home of the Bonelli Family built on the same site, after the original frame house dating from 1894 burned.
 Currently owned and maintained by the City of Kingman.
-Open Monday to Friday 11 am - 3 pm.
+Open Monday to Friday 11 am - 3 pm with the last tour at 2:30 pm.
 Closed weekends and major Holidays.
 You’ll find it at 430 E. Spring Street.

 St. Johns United Methodist Church*: This church was built in 1917, of local Tufa Stone after the original wood church building (dating to 1889) was removed from the site to make room for the new stone church.
 The wooden structure was moved down to the eastern end of Spring Street and became a lodging house called the Church Apartments.
 The church’s original pipe organ (built in 1926) can be seen in Mohave Museum of History & Arts.
 On March 29, 1939, Clark Gable and Carole Lombard were married there.
 It is currently the home of the Mohave County Offices.
 You’ll find it at 5th at Spring Streets.